Kandy Curran, Science Network WA

-In order to quantify their numbers, cetacean researchers need to be skilled photographers, with specialised cameras the most common method for individual photo-identification of dolphins.
+In order to quantify their numbers, cetacean researchers need to be skilled photographers, with the specialised best 360 camera the most common method for individual photo-identification of dolphins.
 Indeed, Alex has identified more than 50 snubfins from unique marks on their dorsal fins and captured extraordinary photographs of these intriguing animals.

 With dolphins excellent swimmers, and Roebuck Bay frequented by snubfin dolphins, one question that Alex has been keen to discover, is whether the two populations are genetically connected.

 “Preliminary data indicates there is limited genetic connectivity between the two populations, suggesting they should probably be managed as separate populations,” Mr Brown says.